 My third message is on the nature of the relationship between the Board and the Chief Executive.
-In my view and experience, this on organizational goals and mutual respect.
+In my view and experience, this relationship must be a mutually beneficial and reinforcing one anchored on organizational goals and mutual respect.
 It is in the interest of Chief Executives to adopt a policy of transparency in working with the board.
 It is also imperative for Chief Executives to preserve the independence of the board and make conscious efforts to build relationships, albeit informally, with members.
 In this spirit, Chief Executives should be careful to not miss opportunities to draw upon the expertise of the board and its members.